cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 Can you also check if `getCardValue("23♠")` is returning the value you expect?

 What do you expect from the following function calls?
-Does your function returns the value you expected?
+Does your function return the value you expected?

 ```
 getCardValue("0Q♠");